craigjbass/Hackney_Repairs_API/README.md

 2. The app is deployed to staging automatically, where we check our latest changes work well.
 3. We manually confirm a production deployment in the CircleCI workflow once we're happy with our changes in staging.
 4. The app is deployed to production.

+Our staging and production enviornments are hosted by AWS.
+We would deploy to production per each feature/config merged into  `central`  branch.

 ## Testing